Effective July 1, 2023 all new construction projects must be all-electric.

-Designing and building your home with the latest energy-efficient technologies does a lot more than save energy.
-It gives you greater comfort and convenience and healthier indoor environments.
+Designing and building your home with the latest all-electric technologies does a lot more than save energy.

 And don’t forget the bigger picture—the environmental benefit.
 Building a high-performance home gives you the satisfaction of doing your part to reduce greenhouse gas emissions and live more sustainably.